-If you are coming in for the day and have purchased an on site parking pass you will turn off of 23A at Klein Road and present the staff with your parking pass and your state issued disabled license plate, hang tag or placard and they will park you in the designated ADA accessible spaces.
+If you are coming in for the day and have purchased an on site parking pass you will turn off of 23A at Klein Rd and present your parking pass and your state issued disabled license plate, hang tag or placard and staff will park you in the designated accessible spaces.

 If you are coming for the day and would like free parking please follow the posted signs to the free event parking were there will be designated ADA accessible spaces closest to the shuttle stop and ADA accessible shuttles.
-Please present the staff with your state issued disabled license plate, hang tag or placard and they will park you in the designated ADA accessible spaces.
+Please present your state issued disabled license plate, hang tag or placard and staff will park you in the designated ADA accessible spaces.

 Accessible Viewing Platform